honeycombio/refinery/tools/convert/rules.md

 ### CheckNestedFields

-CheckNestedFields indicates whether to expand nested JSON when evaluating rules.

 Indicates whether to expand nested JSON when evaluating rules.
 If false, nested JSON will be treated as a string.
 If true, nested JSON